SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/methods-best-practices/methods-best-practices.md

 ![](/assets/chapter-10-images/20.Good-practice-03.png)

-When the title line of the method is **too long**, it is recommended to divide it into several lines, as each line after the first one is two tabulations to the right of the first one (for better readability):
+When the declaration line of the method is **too long**, it is recommended to split it into several lines, as each line after the first one is two tabulations to the right of the first one (for better readability):

 ![](/assets/chapter-10-images/13.Calculate-triangle-area-01.png)